South Bend, Indiana: History with Ku Klux Klan

 In 1923, the African American owner of a soda fountain received a letter signed "KKK", threatening to kill an African American man held in the city's jail and harm the rest of the city's African American population.
 Within a few days, over a thousand African Americans fled the city.

 In 1924, the Ku Klux Klan held a conference and planned a parade from its local headquarters at 230 S. Michigan St. In preparation, Klan members were posted around town to direct traffic.
-Notre Dame students, well aware of the anti-Catholic nature of the Klan, vigorously protested this intrusion, and before noon all of the Klansmen traffic directors had been "unmasked and unrobed."
+Students from the nearby University of Notre Dame, aware of the anti-Catholic nature of the Klan, vigorously protested this intrusion, and before noon all of the Klansmen traffic directors had been "unmasked and unrobed."
 Notre Dame students continued the fight, with several hundred gathering outside of the Klan headquarters, throwing rocks and smashing windows in protest.
 Local police as well as Notre Dame officials eventually managed to convince them to return to campus.
-It is said that even legendary football coach Knute Rockne became involved in the struggle to calm down the students.
+Notre Dame football coach and athletic director Knute Rockne became involved in the struggle to calm down the students.

 Later business

-Other industries developed in South Bend in the early 20th century, including Birdsell Manufacturing Company, the Bendix Corporation, Honeywell, AlliedSignal, South Bend Lathe Works, the O'Brien Paint Corp., the South Bend Toy Company, South Bend Range, South Bend Bait Company, and South Bend Watch Company.
+Other companies in the manufacturing industry developed in South Bend in the early 20th century, including Birdsell Manufacturing Company, the Bendix Corporation, Honeywell, AlliedSignal, South Bend Lathe Works, the O'Brien Paint Corp., the South Bend Toy Company, South Bend Range, South Bend Bait Company, and South Bend Watch Company.
 Workers at the Bendix Corporation staged the first sit-in strike in American history in 1936.
 Fast development led to the creation of electric rail transportation throughout the area, and in 1925, the South Shore interurban streetcar service was established from downtown South Bend to downtown Chicago.
 The South Shore line still runs daily to and from Chicago and also is a major freight carrier in the area.

 On June 30, 1934, the Merchants National Bank in South Bend was the last bank to be robbed by the Dillinger gang.